 In 2015, after working in CCAHA in Philadelphia for 10 years, Minah opened her studio in Arlington and serves private and institutional clients throughout the country.

-She worked as a contract conservator at the National Postal Museum, Folger Shakespeare Library, National Museum of African American History and Culture, National Museum of African Art, Smithsonian American Art Museum, National Portrait Gallery, and National Archives.
+She worked as a contract conservator at the National Gallery, the National Postal Museum, Folger Shakespeare Library, National Museum of African American History and Culture, National Museum of African Art, Smithsonian American Art Museum, National Portrait Gallery, National Museum of American History, and National Archives.

 Currently Minah is a part-time contract conservator at the Library of Congress.

 Over the course of her career, Minah has treated numerous works of art by major artists and important historical documents.
 Among them were Birds of America by J.J.
 Audubon, artworks by Mary Cassatt, William Blake, Paul Cezanne, Amedeo Modigliani, Pablo Picasso, Henri Matisse, and Édouard Vuillard, a parchment document by King Edward V, architectural drawings of the U.S. Capitol by T.U.
 Walter, and many others.